 Department of Kinesiology

-The primary research focus of the MCH Research and Evaluation Team is to investigate the individual, community, and systems-level factors that shape women’s health and birth outcomes across the life course; and understand how these complex interactions can be addressed to reduce racial disparities.
+The primary research focus of the lab is to investigate the individual, community, and systems-level factors that shape women’s health and birth outcomes across the life course; and understand how these complex interactions can be addressed to reduce racial disparities.

 Research interests include:

 - Cardiovascular and hypertensive disease in reproductive-age Black women